-In the line WiFi.begin("network-name", "pass-to-network") replace network-name and pass-to-network with name and password to the Wi-Fi network you like to connect.
-Then upload this sketch to ESP module and open serial monitor.
+In the line WiFi.begin("network-name", "pass-to-network") replace network-name and pass-to-network with the name and password of the Wi-Fi network you would like to connect to.
+Then, upload this sketch to ESP module and open the serial monitor.
 You should see something like:

 How does it work?
-In the first line of sketch #include <ESP8266WiFi.h> we are including ESP8266WiFi library.
-This library provides ESP8266 specific Wi-Fi routines we are calling to connect to network.
+In the first line of the sketch, #include <ESP8266WiFi.h> we are including the ESP8266WiFi library.
+This library provides ESP8266 specific Wi-Fi routines that we are calling to connect to the network.

-Actual connection to Wi-Fi is initialized by calling:
+The actual connection to Wi-Fi is initialized by calling: